fultonj/antelope/docs/hci.md

 ```

 The [deployment.yaml in the control plane ceph overlay](../crs/control_plane/overlay/ceph/deployment.yaml)
-contains `extraMounts` and `customServiceConfig` for Glance and Cinder to use Ceph which are applied via
+contains `extraMounts` and `customServiceConfig` for Glance and Cinder
+to use Ceph RBD and Manila to use CephFS which are applied via
 [patchesStrategicMerge](https://kubectl.docs.kubernetes.io/references/kustomize/builtins/#_patchesstrategicmerge_).

 It also configures Glance to use image conversion so that qcow2 images